standard/eslint-config-standard/README.md

 [Shareable Configs](http://eslint.org/docs/developer-guide/shareable-configs) on the official ESLint website.

-To use the JavaScript Standard Style shareable config, follow these steps in your project directory:
+**If you want to set up the config automatically**, follow these steps in your project directory:

 1. `npx eslint --init`
 2. Select "Use a popular style guide."